Jebonn/Active-Directory-Lab/README.md

 ## 5. Install Active Directory on Windows Server
 1. Log into the Administrator account.
 The Server Manager window should automatically pop up.
 If not, it can be opened in the Start Menu.

-*(Optional: After log in, install VMWare Tools to have the VM automatically adjust screen resolution to fit the window.
+*(Optional: After log in, install VMWare Tools so that VMWare will automatically adjust screen resolution to fit the window.
 In the top menu bar, go to VM -> Install VMWare tools.
 Open file explorer and go to DVD Drive (D:) and run the setup file.)*
 > ![vmware-tools-install-pic](/images/vmtools-install-pics.jpg)

 2. In the top right hand side, click on "Manage" -> "Add Roles and Features".